matt-harvey/swx/README.rst

 The "resume" command
 --------------------

-Suppose you are currently "inactive" - on a lunch break, let's say - and then you return to work and want to resume the most recent activity you were working on before your break.
+Suppose you are currently "inactive"—on a lunch break, let's say—and then you return to work and want to resume the most recent activity you were working on before your break.
 Enter ``swx resume`` to record a resumption of the activity you were working on just before the break.
 This is equivalent to